timmens/functional-treatment-effects/README.md

 This is the companion repository to the working paper *Causal Inference with Functional Data* by [Tim Mensinger](https://www.tmensinger.com) and [Dominik Liebl](https://www.dliebl.com/).
-It contains all necessary scripts to reproduce dependencies of the presentation and paper, and to render the presentation itself ---we are also working on automizing the compilation of the paper itself.
+It contains all necessary scripts to reproduce dependencies of the presentation and paper, and to render the presentation itself --we are also working on automizing the compilation of the paper itself.

 In the following we will explain how to use this repository to reproduce the results.

+## Contact

 If you have any questions please contact Tim via email: `tmensinger[at]uni-bonn.de`.

 ## Build